WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 David Tyerman

-You’re describing it as market price in the tax.
-So, I just reading it over the text.
-Market price for jet in Canadian dollars increased 17.8% from the bottom of page 11 in MD&A. And top of that paragraph says the fuel cost per liter increased 8.8.
-So, there’s quite a big gap there?
+You’re describing it as market price in the text.
+So like I’m just reading it out of the text, market price for jet fuel in Canadian dollars increased 17.8% from the bottom of page 11.
+And the top of that paragraph says, the fuel cost per liter increased 8.8%.
+So there’s quite a big gap there.

 Harry Taylor

-In terms of -- there’s a couple of things, there’s crack into plane as well that factored in, there’s some volatility overall.
-But then, -- I’ll take a look David, and I’ll have to follow-up with you, separately.
+There’s a couple of things, there’s [crack] into plane as well that factored in, there is some volatility overall, but then I’m thinking what other taxes are in there.
+I’ll take a look David, and I have to follow up with you separately.

 David Tyerman